Business Name Ideas for Tech Startups: Patterns and Inspiration

 - User-focused: DevHub, CreatorSpace, BuilderBoard

-Recent startups evolved the compound pattern:
+Recent startups have evolved the compound pattern:

-Casual compounds: Remove spaces and use lowercase only
+Casual compounds.
+Remove spaces and use lowercase only:

 - notion, figma, miro (technically not compounds but feel similar)